-The Initial authorization period is typically within a 60 to 120 days range based on the clinical needs of the child and family.
-Typically the service is 1 to 3 contacts per week, for five hours of direct service to children and families.
-Direct service hours may be adjusted based on clinical needs of the child and family and additional contact per week may be authorized, but typically direct service ranges between 4-6 hours per week.
+The Initial authorization period is typically within a 60 to 120 days range based on the clinical needs of the child/adolescent and family/caregiver.
+Typically the service is 1 to 3 contacts per week, for five hours of direct service to children/adolescents and families/caregivers.
+Direct service hours may be adjusted based on clinical needs of the child/adolescent and family/caregiver and additional contact per week may be authorized, but typically direct service ranges between 4-6 hours per week.
 The IICAPS Intervention is typically six months long but may be extended with special review.